Signed in as:

 I installed my generator in Jan 2012.
 I talked to several companies, including Dominion (they had included a flyer with my bill) and Home Depot, and settled on a company called NeverDark (434-975-3275, https://neverdarkgenerators.com/) out of Charlottesville.
 I have been very happy with NeverDark and I am not compensated in any way by citing them here.

-When I started speaking to salesmen, the first questions was always, “Which circuits do you want to be hot when the generator powers the house?”
-I tried to figure this out, but ultimately gave up--too hard!
-I want power everywhere!
+When I started speaking to salesmen, their first question was always, “Which circuits do you want to be hot when the generator powers the house?”
+I tried to figure this out several times, but ultimately gave up--too hard!
+I wanted power everywhere!
 I probably could have saved some money by installing a smaller generator and selecting only a few essential circuits to power, but I decided I did not know what the future might bring in terms of power needs in the house, so I installed a 20,000 watt GE generator, enough to power the whole house.
 There are other popular brands, most notably Generac, which NeverDark also installs, but they recommended the GE for me.

 Another choice you will make is fuel source—propane or natural gas.
 Propane means that you will need to install a tank and have it filled periodically.
 We already had natural gas, so I decided to simply hook into the gas line that already provided service to the house.
 NeverDark coordinated all hookups and install actions--it was completely turnkey and took only a day.

 One of the key factors in a decision of this magnitude is cost.
-Today’s systems run anywhere from $6,000 to $15,000 for the generator.
+Today’s systems can run anywhere up to $20,000 for the generator.
 You will also need one or two transfer panels, depending on your power requirements, and the labor to install it.
 The panels are about $1,000 each and labor for a day, including moving the generator, installing it, and testing it, will be several thousand dollars.
-A neighbor who is also considering a generator and received several quotes told me she is getting quotes of about $16,000 for a 20KW generator and one transfer panel, installed.
-I mention this because a generator is a huge expense and if you are considering one, it helps to go in with some idea of cost so you don't get a shock (no pun intended.)
+A neighbor, who was considering a generator in 2020, received several quotes told me she is getting quotes of about $16,000 for a 20KW generator and one transfer panel, installed.
+I mention this because a generator is absolutely a huge expense and if you are considering one, it helps to go in with some idea of cost so you don't get a shock (no pun intended.)
 You should also plan to purchase (or do yourself) semi-annual servicing.
-NeverDark charges $500 every two years for four service calls, one every six months, for generators purchased from them.
+NeverDark charged me $500 every two years for four service calls, one every six months, for generators purchased from them.

 UNINTERRUPTIBLE POWER SUPPLIES